 The short answer is probably.
-There are only two legal alternatives for reducing your debt in Canada.
+There are only 2 legal alternatives for reducing your debt in Canada.
 The first alternative is bankruptcy.

 The second alternative is a Consumer Proposal, which is a legally binding agreement between you and your creditors.
-A Consumer Proposal can only be prepared, filed and administered by a Licenced Insolvency Trustee.
+A Consumer Proposal can only be prepared, filed and administered by a Licensed Insolvency Trustee.

 When you reach out for help, the first question you should ask is “Is this company a Licensed Insolvency Trustee?”
 If the answer is no, that particular company cannot assist you in any legal process to reduce your debt.
 There are a number of companies that advertise that they can assist you in filing a Consumer Proposal, calling themselves “Debt Management Consultants”.
 All they actually do is assist you in finding a Licensed Insolvency Trustee, and charging you a fee for that, which sometimes amounts to thousands of dollars.
 In today’s day and age, it is not difficult to find a Licensed Insolvency Trustee.
 Licensed Insolvency Trustee’s advertise in the same locations as these Debt Management firms.
 Most, if not, all Licensed Insolvency Trustees will meet with you free of charge to discuss your financial situation and your alternatives so that you can make an informed decision regarding your financial future.
 You can interview two or three different Licensed Insolvency Trustees in order to make sure you are comfortable with them.
 You will be working with them throughout the Consumer Proposal process.

 The real question is – can you reduce your debt by 80% though a Consumer Proposal?